ES-whzp/ATCG/README.md

 2. Filter the PAM sequence

-3. plot the heatmap and weblogo
+3. Plot the heatmap and weblogo

 ## Usage:
 ```